-However, we would like to point out that the implementation of a tailored Translator is a one-time effort.
-This means that such a Translator can be reused in the future for different kinds of DSE experiments, allowing designers to save a lot of time and effort in manually implementing different architectural models and/or experiment-customized scripts.
-As a consequence, the integration of a new system-level simulator in NASA only requires the adaptation of the Translator module, while all other modules remain unaffected.
-This is why two kinds of module colors can be identified in Fig. 2, simulators-dependent (black) and simulators-independent (grey) modules.
+There exist two relevant benefits in including this module in our framework.
+First, the Translator converts NASA's internal format of a design point to a file-based format that is specific for the target system-level simulator.
+Second, the integration of a new system-level simulator in NASA only requires the adaptation of the Translator module, i.e., tailoring the Translator for each different simulator, while all other modules remain unaffected.
+This is why two kinds of module colors can be identified in Fig. 2, simulators-dependent (black) and simulators-independent (gray) modules.

-3.6 Simulator
+F. Simulator

-At this moment, we have successfully integrated in NASA two system-level simulation tools: CASSE and Sesame.
+At this moment, we have integrated a SystemC-based system-level simulation environment called CASSE [3] in NASA.
+Another system-level simulator, called Sesame [4], is in the process of being integrated.
 Both tools follow a Y-Chart methodology, covering application and architecture modelling, as well as mapping and analysis within a unified simulation environment.

 For these simulators, the application model is described as a process network (Kahn Process Network) or as a Tasks-graph, where parallel tasks communicate with each other by means of unidirectional channels.
 Here, tasks (containing the application functionality) are often written in C/C++.
-On the other hand, the architectural model is specified as a modular composition of highly configurable predefined elements (provided by the tool libraries), including processing elements, storage elements and network elements.
-The number of elements of each type and their configuration (e.g., number and width of ports, clock, memory size, network arbitration scheme, task scheduling policy, etc.) can also be properly configured in this architectural model.
+On the other hand, the architectural model is specified as a modular composition of highly configurable predefined elements (provided by the tool libraries), including processing elements (PE), storage elements (SE) and network elements (NE).
+The number of elements of each type and their configuration (e.g., number and width of port, clock, memory size, network arbitration scheme, task scheduler policy, etc.) can also be properly configured in this description file.
 Finally, another description file is used by CASSE and Sesame to control the mapping of the application onto the architecture.
-Obviously, all the required models and descriptions can directly be generated by a customized Translator module, as it was explained in Section 3.5.
+Note that both tools ensure deadlock-free task mappings and scheduling for feasible design points.
+Obviously, all the required models and descriptions can directly be generated by a customized Translator module, as it was explained in Section III-E.

 At this point, it is important to highlight a key property for the mentioned simulation tools.
 The system model file is read and parsed by CASSE and Sesame during elaboration time in order to properly configure the desired design point.
 Thus, changes in the files describing a design point do not require any recompilation effort.
-Evidently, this allows for evaluating design alternatives during the exploration process in a completely automated way, without any human intervention.
-To give an example, the simulators are highly parameterized in terms of performance values for the different architectural processing and communication elements.
+Evidently, this allows for evaluating design alternatives during the exploration process in a completely automatic way, without any human intervention.
+To give an example, the simulators are highly parametrized in terms of performance values for the different architectural processing and communication elements.
 These parameter values are explicitly stored in the system model file.
 This allows for, for example, quickly evaluating different hardware/software partitionings by simple manipulation of the performance values for selected processing elements.

-Since the implementation of the simulation tools is beyond the scope of this paper, the interested reader is referred to Gries [2004] for an overview of existing system-level simulators, and to [Reyes et al. 2004; Erbas 2007] for more information about the implementation details, speed-accuracy trade off, the specification method of the application and architecture models in CASSE and Sesame.
+Since the implementation of these tools is behind the scope of this paper, the interested reader is referred to [2] for an overview of existing system-level simulators, and to [3] [4] for more detailed information about CASSE and Sesame.

-3.7 Evaluator
+G. Evaluator

-The simulation of design points can typically generate a variety of quantitative information about the evaluated systems, such as data about performance, cost/area, and power consumption.
+During simulations, quantitative information about the system execution (e.g., data about performance, cost/area, and power consumption) can be gathered and dumped into files for later inspection.
 All these metrics can be used in system-level DSE to find a set of Pareto optimal design points, which then yields a multi-objective optimization problem.